universitytimes/site/wp-content/plugins/simple-custom-css/readme.txt

 An easy-to-use WordPress Plugin to add custom CSS styles that override Plugin and Theme default styles.
 This plugin is designed to meet the needs of administrators who would like to add their own CSS to their WordPress website.

-**Now Even Simpler!**

-**New for Version 3.0**
+**New in Version 3.2**

+- Improved architecture to reduce the number of queries (Thanks, dvankooten!)

+**Features**

+- Active Plugin Support
 - Useful Code Syntax Highlighter
-- Checkbox to "Allow Double Quotes" no longer needed
-- Plugin attribution block removed
-- Allows Administrator access on Multisite

-**Features**

 - No configuration needed
 - Simple interface built on WordPress UI
 - Virtually no impact on site performance
 - No complicated database queries
 - Thorough documentation
-- Active Plugin Support
+- Allows Administrator access on Multisite

 == Installation ==